Rugby union match officials: Television match official (TMO)

 Often referred to as the TMO, a television match official may be appointed to assist the referee in determining whether points have been scored or foul play has been committed.
-A television match official can only rule on exactly what the referee asks them however can direct the referees attention to foul play by speaking to him through his earpiece.
-Television match officials are commonly used in first class and international televised games.
+A television match official can only rule on exactly what the referee asks them; however, they can direct the referee's attention to foul play by speaking to them through an earpiece.
+Television match officials are commonly used in first-class and international televised games.

-In lower level games, where no TMO has been appointed, the referee cannot use video equipment in supporting any decision.
-(Local or junior matches are often recorded by coaches or parents, but these videos cannot be used by the referee in supporting a decision due to the possibility of bias.
-Such videos may though be acceptable as evidence in any post-match discipline hearing.)

 Substitution controller

-At higher levels of rugby, some games have appointed substitution controllers (sometimes called the “fourth official” and “fifth official”).
+At higher levels of rugby, some games have appointed substitution controllers (sometimes called the "fourth official" and "fifth official").
 These officials liaise with the teams and ensure they only use their permitted number of substitutions.
 They also indicate to the referee when a substitute is ready to come on.
-They often use signs with the number of the player coming off and the player going on the field.
-This means it is one less thing for the referee to worry about.
+They often use signs with the numbers of the player coming off and the player going on the field, so this is one less thing for the referee to worry about.
 If an assistant referee is injured then one of the substitution controllers will take the place of the assistant referee.